 Knowing how to choose the clothes that fit right, complement your physical features and are appropriate to the office culture requires a certain degree of style and fashion intelligence that not all people have.

 You are effectively showcasing this skill when you dress right, especially when you dress sharp.
 Avoid sloppy, ill-fitting clothing and hairstyles.

-Personal grooming is also a major part of cultivating a look that says you are a mature, competent, responsible member of society with a decent flair for style and fashion.
+Personal grooming tips are also a major part of cultivating a look that says you are a mature, competent, responsible member of society with a decent flair for style and fashion.